Fafuccino/Krita-Blender/README.md

 I made this script so I could work faster on textures with Blender, without having to go "Export > Overwrite > Confirm settings" every time.

 ## faf_hide_uv_node.py
-Hides / unhides the UV layer or layer group if there's any, by pressing ²
+Hides / unhides the UV layer or layer group if there's any